William Trower

 Sir William Spencer Philip Trower, styled Mr Justice Trower, is a British High Court judge.

 Legal career

-Trower completed his Graduate Diploma in Law in 1982 at City, University of London.
+Trower was born on 28 December 1959 in London, England.
+He completed his Graduate Diploma in Law in 1982 at City, University of London.
 Later completing his Master's degree at the University of Oxford in 1981.

-He would be called to the Bar in 1983 by Lincoln's Inn and was appointed King's Counsel in 2001.
+He was called to the Bar in 1983 by Lincoln's Inn and was appointed King's Counsel in 2001.

-Trower acted as a Company Director of' Insolvency Lawyers Association' between August 2005 and April 2018.
+Trower acted as a Company Director of Insolvency Lawyers Association between August 2005 and April 2018.

 In 2007, he was appointed as a Deputy High Court Judge of the Chancery division until 2019.

 In 2009, he became a Bencher for Lincoln's Inn.

-Trower would be appointed as a High Court judge in 2019 and was assigned to the Chancery Division.
+Trower was appointed a High Court judge in 2019, assigned to the Chancery Division.

-He received the customary Knight Bachelor in 2020 by the late monarch Queen Elizabeth II.
+He received the customary Knight Bachelor in 2020.

 Personal life

-Trower was born on 28 December 1959 in London, England.

 He married Mary Louise Chastel De Boinville in 1986, with whom he has four daughters.